 Alyssa installed foam-filled tires on the pressure washer.

 Jim replaced the fill valve on the upstairs PRBO toilet.

+Alyssa, Amy and Gerry cleaned debris off the Helo Pad.

+Bonny Doon Environmental Systems serviced the septic system.

 Maintenance Needs

 Gray water system plumbing is failing.
 Leaking check valve needs to be replaced (this is causing gray water pump to run every 30 seconds).
 Outdoor shutoff valves along the gray water lines are severely corroded and need to be replaced.
 The copper pipe at the base of the gray water shut-off valve has a temporary patch, but a more permanent fix is need.